YU-Zhejian/art_modern/docs/Usage.md

-# Usage
+# Usage of `art_modern`

-This is the detailed usage of `art_modern` and its companying binaries.
+This is the detailed usage of `art_modern`.
 Every parameter and their combinations are introduced in detail.
 In this documentation, commands will be represented as `ls -lFh` with in-line or block omission represented as `[...]`.

-## The Main Simulator: `art_modern` Executable
+## Parameter Controlling Simulation Behavior

 ### Simulation Modes (`--mode`)

+The simulator currently supports 3 simulation modes:

 - **`wgs` (DEFAULT) for whole-genome sequencing.** For scenarios with constant coverage over a limited number of sized contigs.
 - `trans` for transcriptome simulation.
 For scenarios with many short contigs and/or contig-specific coverage.